CB Canarias: Sponsorship naming

 Partly due to sponsorship reasons, the team has been known by several names over the years:

-Arena
+Home arena

 CB Canarias 1939 plays its home games at the Pabellón Insular Santiago Martín arena, which is located in San Cristóbal de La Laguna, on the Spanish island of Tenerife.
 The arena was opened in 1999, and it has a seating capacity of 5,100 people for basketball games.
 CB Canarias 1939 has used Pabellón Insular Santiago Martín as its home arena, since 2010.

 It has hosted major sporting events, such as the 2017 Basketball Champions League Final Four, the 2017 FIBA Intercontinental Cup, the 2018 FIBA Women's World Cup, and the 2020 FIBA Intercontinental Cup.